-To examine the role of destination branding strategies that adds value to their dark tourism destinations such as the Auschwitz concentration camp.
+- To examine the role of destination branding strategies that add value to their dark tourism destinations such as the Auschwitz concentration camp.

 Martini, A., & Buda, D. M. (2018).
 Dark tourism and affect: framing places of death and disaster.
 Current Issues in Tourism, 1-14.

-Annaclaudia Martini and Dorina Maria Buda in their research have analyzed the effect of dark tourism.
-Martini works are a faculty member of the department of cultural geography at the University of Groningen, Netherlands whereas Buda is the head of the International Centre for Research in Events, Tourism, and Hospitality at Leeds Beckett University, England.
+In their research, Annaclaudia Martini and Dorina Maria Buda have analyzed the effect of dark tourism.
+Martini works as a faculty member of the Department of Cultural Geography at the University of Groningen, Netherlands, whereas Buda is the head of the International Center for Research in Events, Tourism, and Hospitality at Leeds Beckett University, England.
 The paper aimed to discuss the new possibilities of theorizing dark tourism as a source of resourceful socio-spatial encounters.
-To achieve this aim, qualitative research was carried out in which the authors have framed dark tourism concerning the theories of affect particularly concerning geographies affect (Martini & Buda, 2018).
-This research can be considered effective and influential because both the authors have a substantial amount of experience in their field i.e. tourism.
+To achieve this aim, qualitative research was carried out in which the authors have framed dark tourism concerning the theories of effect, particularly concerning geographies of effect (Martini & Buda, 2018).
+This research can be considered effective and influential because both authors have substantial experience in their field, i.e., tourism.
 Adopting a critical approach, the authors have debated the concept of affect, dark tourism terminology, and taxonomies along the various aspects of the dark tourism experience.
 Considering how complex and novel this term is, the research by Martini and Buda (2018) can be considered timely and thoroughly researched.

 Liyanage, S., Coca-Stefaniak, J. A., & Powell, R. (2015).
 Dark destinations–visitor reflections from a holocaust memorial site.
 International Journal of Tourism Cities, 1(4), 282-298.